b3nw/playwright-browserless-mcp/README.md

 ### Server not appearing in `/mcp`
 1. Restart your AI assistant completely
-2. Verify the server is installed: `playwright-mcp-server --help`
+2. Verify the server works: `npx https://github.com/b3nw/playwright-browserless-mcp.git --help`
 3. Check the configuration syntax in your config file

 ### Connection errors